-The SpinCo parent entity provides centralized treasury functions for Exterran Holdings' U.S. operations, whereby, the SpinCo parent entity regularly transfers cash both to and from U.S. subsidiaries of Exterran Holdings, as necessary.
+EESLP provides centralized treasury functions for Exterran Holdings' U.S. operations, whereby EESLP regularly transfers cash both to and from U.S. subsidiaries of Exterran Holdings, as necessary.
 In conjunction therewith, the intercompany transactions between our U.S. subsidiaries and the other U.S. subsidiaries of Exterran Holdings have been considered to be effectively settled in cash in these combined financial statements.
-Intercompany receivables/payables from/to related parties arising from transactions with affiliates and corporate overhead activities described above have been included in net distributions to parent in the combined financial statements.
+Intercompany receivables/payables from/to related parties arising from transactions with affiliates and expenses allocated from Exterran Holdings described above have been included in net distributions to parent in the combined financial statements.